 “There’s a fallacy about Connecticut,” says Darcy Arcand.
 “Yes, it does have the highest per capita income in United States.
-But, she says, many people don’t realize that our state was the only state identified in the most recent census with a rising poverty rate.
+But many people don’t realize that our state was the only state identified in the most recent census with a rising poverty rate.
 Connecticut is among the top six jurisdictions nationally with extreme peaks and valleys in income.”

-Connect, follow and engage with us on social media for more info about the CDFI industry, what C4C is doing and the issues that are important to us.
+Connect, follow and engage with us on social media for more information about the CDFI industry, what C4C is doing and the issues that are important to us.

-C4C closed on a $200,000 Line of Credit to the Connecticut Institute for Refugees and Immigrants (CIRI) in September.
-Formerly the International Institute of Connecticut, CIRI has worked for more than 100 years to provide services to refugees and immigrants who arrive to Connecticut.
+C4C closed on a $200,000 line of credit to the Connecticut Institute for Refugees and Immigrants (CIRI) in September.
+Formerly the International Institute of Connecticut, CIRI has worked for more than 100 years to provide services to refugees and immigrants who arrive in Connecticut.